Daily COVID-19 Screener for Campus Access

 Entering an NYU building without having first successfully completed the Daily Screener could result in your card being deactivated, barring you from entering NYU facilities.

-- On your first violation, you will receive an automatic email informing you to complete the screener before entering any NYU building or risk losing building access;
+- On your first violation, you will receive an automatic email informing you to complete the Daily Screener before entering any NYU building or risk losing building access;

-- The third instance will result in your ID card being deactivated.
-You will then be unable to enter NYU buildings until your contact your school’s HR officer (for school administrators), school chief of staff (for faculty), unit lead (for other employees), or the Office of Student Conduct (for students).
+- The second instance will result in your ID card being deactivated.
+You will then be unable to enter academic and administrative NYU buildings until your contact your school’s HR officer (for school administrators), school chief of staff (for faculty), unit lead (for other employees), or the Office of Student Conduct (for students).